-- Using a position of authority to pressure for sexual favors, or
+- Using a position of authority to pressure for sexual favors

 This is not an exhaustive list, and most of these behaviors can be quite subjective to the harassed person.

-Sexual harassment is defined as a behavior.
+Sexual harassment is defined as behavior.
 There are explicit behaviors that the average person would agree is sexual harassment, such as a co-worker grabbing another in a sexual way.
-But, there are also more subtle behaviors that, while maybe not behavior everyone will agree on, may cause a “quid pro quo harassment” and/or a “hostile work environment” for the person being harassed.
+But, there are also more subtle behaviors that, while may not be agreed upon by everyone, may cause a “quid pro quo harassment” and/or a “hostile work environment” for the person being harassed.

 Charleston Quid Pro Quo Harassment